Mozart4242/SIEMELK/features.md

 -----

 ### The Hive
 TheHive is utilized within the SIEMELK platform as an incident response/case management system.
-It is meshed with Alerting, MISP, OpenCTI, Patrowl and Cortex to automate the process of incident creation.
+It is meshed with Alerting, OpenCTI, Patrowl and Cortex to automate the process of incident creation.
 To make life simpler for SOCs, CSIRTs and CERTs, all information pertaining to a security incident is presented for review.
 Whilst weighing up and excluding false positives, the SOC team are given an indication of next steps to take.

 <p align="center">
  <img alt="SIEMELK Logo" src="images/hive.png">